 Exchange programs require a balance of sending and receiving students, therefore exchange programs may not consistently be available in the semester you are seeking to study abroad.
 Please inquire with the GEO Advisor for the most up-to-date information on your program choice, and have some alternative programs in mind should the exchange program not be available or be competitive.

-** Final exams for the fall semester are held in January.
-You may need to make arrangements to sit for those exams at the Global Education Office at Reves once you return to W&M. Final exams for the spring semester are mid- to late-June and students are expected to remain in Nottingham until the end of the semester.
+*Final exams for the fall semester are held in January.
+You may need to make arrangements to sit for those exams before you leave, or at the Global Education Office at Reves once you return to W&M. Final exams for the spring semester are mid- to late-June and students are expected to remain in Nottingham until the end of the semester.

 Spring semester: October 1 or March 16 (preceding year for courses in certain departments)

 Many departments have extremely limited course offerings, especially for the Spring term.
-As of the 2017-2018 academic year this applies to courses in the following departments: Business, Chemistry, Film Studies, English, Physics, Politics, and International Relations.
+In recent years, this applies to courses in the following departments: Business, Chemistry, Film Studies, English, Physics, Politics, and International Relations.
 Once accepted, you will choose courses (modules) online during pre-enrollment.

 10 UN points = 3 W&M credits